husteadrobert/Trello-Clone/readme.md

 +Jade(Pug)
 +Underscore

+## Features

+Click Board 1 to open the Board.

+Create Lists and Cards.
+You can Drag and Drop Lists and Cards, and transfer Cards from one list to another.
+Delete Lists by clicking the 'X' in the corner of the list.
+Edit Card Titles by clicking the Pencil Icon.

+To view details on a card, click on a card anywhere other than the pencil Icon.
+In the detailed view, you can Edit the title inline.
+You can also edit the Description.

+Feel free to add comments to cards as well.
+Currently, comments can not be edited or deleted.

+You can search for cards quickly by using the text box at the top.
+Results are clickable to open the detailed view.
+You can delete the contents of the search box quickly by pressing escape.

 ## Installation Instructions

 1. Ensure you have **Node** installed on your computer by opening a Terminal(do this by using PowerShell on Windows) and typing `node -v` .
 If you do not have Node installed, you can download [Node](https://nodejs.org/en/download/) here.
 Follow the Instructions for your Operating System.